nilscox/redux-fetch/README.md

 #### HTTP_METHOD(route)

-Configure the method and the route that will be used.
+Set the method and the route that will be used to perform the request.
 Obviously, `HTTP_METHOD` should be replaced with the appropriate method, in lower case.
-The route is appened to the base url given to the middleware configuration, if any (and if not, the full url can be provided instead of the route).
+The route is appened to the base url given to the middleware configuration, if any (and if not, a full url can be provided instead of the route).

 #### body(obj)

-Set the body that will be sent with the request.
+Set the body that will be sent as the request payload.
 If `obj` is an objet, it will be stringified and the request's `Content-Type` header will be set to `application/json`.
 In other cases, the request's `Content-Type` will be set to `text/plain`.

-Maybe something smarter can be done here, let me know if you think of something else.
+> Maybe something smarter can be done here, let me know if you think of anything else.

 #### header(key, value)